hieverest/react-redux-projects/redux-async-reddit-api/README.md

+Used Redux-observable as middleware for Rudux.
+Used Fetch to make async HTTP requests and converted the Promise return from fetch() to Observables.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>